abhatia08/plan672-assignment1/README.md

   - `./scripts/` contains all the scripts needed to reproduce the analysis.
 The scripts are intended to be run in order of their number.
   - `./source_data/` contains publicly-available data used in the analytic pipeline.
+  - `./figures/` contains all the original source visualizations, and processed visualizations that result from the `./scripts/` pipeline.
   - `./derived_data/` contains all processed data that results from our `./scripts/` pipeline.
 ---